Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Kelly A. Kramer - Cisco Systems, Inc.

 Thanks, Chuck.
 I'll start with a summary of our financial results for the quarter, followed by the Q2 outlook.
-Total revenue was $12.1 billion down 2%.
-We continue to focus on driving margins and profitability with non-GAAP operating margin of 30.4%.
+Total revenue was $12.1 billion, down 2%.
+We continue to focus on driving margins and profitability, with non-GAAP operating margin of 30.4%.
 Non-GAAP EPS was $0.61 and operating cash flow was strong, growing 13% to $3.1 billion.
-The rule of enterprise IT is dramatically changing with the move to an application-centric focus and adoption of hybrid cloud architectures with customers increasingly seeing the value of integrated platform over standalone products.
+The role of enterprise IT is dramatically changing with the move to an application-centric focus and adoption of hybrid cloud architectures, with customers increasingly seeing the value of integrated platforms over standalone products.

 Cisco's intent-driven architecture with a focus on simplicity, automation and security allows enterprises to manage and govern the interactions of users, devices and applications across the environment.
 Starting in Q1, to better reflect these shifts we've changed our product reporting categories which are now Infrastructure Platforms, Applications, Security, Other Products and Services.

 Let's move on to Applications.
 To remind you, Applications is made up of our Collaboration portfolio of Unified Communications, Conferencing and TelePresence as well as our IoT and application software businesses such as AppDynamics and Jasper.
-Applications increased 6% in total with Collaboration up modestly and AppDynamics driving most of the increase.
+Applications increased 6% in total, with Collaboration up modestly and AppDynamics driving most of the increase.
 We did see strong growth in deferred revenue of 18%.
-There was also a strong increase in the unbilled deferred, which is not on the balance sheet, bringing the combined total of deferred revenue plus unbilled deferred, up 32%.
+There was also a strong increase in the unbilled deferred, which is not on the balance sheet, bringing the combined total of deferred revenue plus unbilled deferred up 32%.

-Security was up 8% with strong performance in unified threat, advanced threat and web security and deferred revenue grew 42% as we continued to drive more subscription-based software offers.
+Security was up 8% with strong performance in unified threat, advanced threat and web security, and deferred revenue grew 42% as we continued to drive more subscription-based software offers.
 Service revenue was up 1% driven by growth in software and solutions services.
 During the quarter, we introduced a new portfolio of subscription offers called Business Critical and High Value Services powered by AI to predict future IT failures before they happen.
 We drove good growth in deferred revenue, which was up 10% in total, with product up 16% and services up 5%.
 Deferred product revenue from our recurring software and subscription offers was up 37% to $5.2 billion.

 We continue to transform our business delivering more software offerings and driving more subscriptions and recurring revenues.
 In Q1, we generated 32% of our total revenue from recurring offers, an increase of over 3 points from a year ago.
 Revenue from software subscriptions was 52% of our software revenue.